-- (ii) another person's mental health, including information, or a document, about a proceeding in the Mental Health Court or the Mental Health Review Tribunal. - (3) The person must not disclose the information, or give access to the document, to anyone else. - Maximum penalty-100 penalty units or 2 years imprisonment. - (4) Subsection (3) does not apply to the disclosure of information, or giving of access to a document, about a person- - (a) if subsection (1) applies-to the chief executive, a public service employee or selection panel member for the purpose of assessing the person's suitability to be, or continue to be, a public service employee; or - (b) if subsection (2) applies- - (i) to the chief executive or a public service employee for the purpose of a screening decision; or - (ii) for information or a document about a person engaged or to be engaged by the department-to the chief executive, a public service employee or selection panel member for the purpose of assessing the person's suitability to be, or continue to be, engaged by the department at a service outlet; or - (c) if the person is an adult-with the person's consent; or - (d) if the disclosure or giving of access is otherwise required under an Act. - (5) In this section-
+- (ii) another person's mental health, including information, or a document, about a proceeding in the Mental Health Court or the Mental Health Review Tribunal. - (3) The person must not disclose the information, or give access to the document, to anyone else. - Maximum penalty-100 penalty units or 2 years imprisonment. - (4) Subsection (3) does not apply to the disclosure of information, or giving of access to a document, about a person- - (a) if subsection (1) applies-to the chief executive, a public service employee or selection panel member for the purpose of assessing the person's suitability to be, or continue to be, a public service employee; or - (b) if subsection (2) applies- - (i) to the chief executive or a public service employee for the purpose of a screening decision; or - (ii) for information or a document about a person engaged or to be engaged by the department-to the chief executive, a public service employee or selection panel member for the purpose of assessing the person's suitability to be, or continue to be, engaged by the department at a service outlet; or - (c) if the person is an adult-with the person's consent; or - (d) if- - (i) the disclosure is made, or access is given, by the chief executive to the NDIS commissioner; and - (ii) the chief executive is satisfied the disclosure or giving of access would assist in the performance of the NDIS commissioner's functions under the National Disability Insurance Scheme Act 2013 (Cwlth); or - (e) if-